Beekan/CTF_WriteUps/OverTheWire/Bandit/Level3>Level4.md

 ```Bash
 ls .*
 ```
-Output: You should now see a file name called .hidden.
+You should now see a file name called .hidden.

 3. View the contents of .hidden.
 ```Bash